 The Command Staff of the Alpha Fire Company is comprised of both elected and appointed positions.
-The elected officers serve a yearly term and the appointed staff serves as long as they are appointed to the position.
+The elected line officers serve a one-year term (Assistant Chiefs) or a two-year term (Chief) and the appointed officers serve as long as they are appointed to the position.

 The elected positions are as follows:

 The appointed positions are as follows:

 In addition to the elected and appointed line officers, the fire company also has a Fire Director and two assistant chiefs who are paid by the Centre Region Council of Governments and serve as part of the command staff.
 These positions are as follows: